Naxus28/mongodb-tutorial/README.md

 #We can search all users who have worked on a certain company:
-db.collectionName.find({pastCompanies: "Google"})
+db.collectionName.find({"profession.pastCompanies": "Google"})

 #Who have worked on a multiple companies
-db.collectionName.find({pastCompanies: ["Google", "Amazon"]}) #returns arrays where "Google" comes before "Amazon" so the first document above is not a match
+db.collectionName.find({"profession.pastCompanies": ["Google", "Amazon"]}) #returns arrays where "Google" comes before "Amazon" so the first document above is not a match

 #Who have worked on a certain company as long as it is in a specific position in the array (useful when array is ordered by some kind of hierarchy)
-db.collectionName.find({"pastCompanies.0": "Google"}) #returns documents where "Google" is index 0 of "pastCompanies" array
+db.collectionName.find({"profession.pastCompanies.0": "Google"}) #returns documents where "Google" is index 0 of "pastCompanies" array
 ```

 __utility methods__